MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-manage-sections.md

 # Manage sections in SharePoint Agreements AI

-Sections are reusable blocks of content that can be inserted in a template.
-They can form one of the core building blocks of your templates.
-You can create sections once and use them across multiple templates.
+Sections are reusable blocks of content that ensure the use of consistent language across your agreements.
+You can define a section and use it across multiple templates.
+For example, you may have a section for privacy clause or payment terms for your purchase agreements, while you can have a section for relocation package for your full-time employee templates.

-Sections could be any standardized content section such as clauses (for example, payment terms or confidentiality clause) or phrases that are written in organization approved language.
 Sections are saved as Microsoft Word documents in the section library on your Agreements site.

+Sections can also have fields, set up in the same manner as fields for templates.

 ## Create a new section